 Last Updated on

-If you’re someone who has undergone the tubal ligation process, then that does not mean you cannot get pregnant again.
-There is a procedure known as the ‘tubal ligation reversal’ process wherein you can untie the tubes and stand a chance of getting pregnant once again.
+If you’re someone who has undergone the tubal ligation process, that does not mean you cannot get pregnant again.
+There is a procedure known as the ‘tubal ligation reversal’ process, wherein you can untie the tubes and stand a chance of getting pregnant once again.

-In the Tubal ligation reversal process, a surgeon will untie, reopen or reconnect the fallopian tubes so that you can stand a chance of having a baby once again.
+In the tubal ligation reversal process, a surgeon will untie, reopen, or reconnect the Fallopian tubes so that you can stand a chance of having a baby.
 The process involves medical consultation with a doctor.
 Based on whether it is medically safe for you to go ahead with the procedure, the doctor will give his opinion and you can then take an informed decision.